tanish35/FanShow/README.md

 We welcome contributions!
 Feel free to open issues or submit pull requests.

 ## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the Commercial License.

 ---

 Built with ❤️ for music fans.
 Let’s revolutionize ticketing! 🎶